opennode/waldur-core/docs/developer/cost-tracking.rst

 How total estimate calculation works
 ------------------------------------

-Total price estimate - price of the consumables that resource will in a month.
+Total price estimate - price of the consumables that resource will use in a month.

 Total price estimate is calculated for all registered resources and their structure objects: SPLs, projects, services, service settings, customers.

-Module "cost_tracking" connects to django signals to keep resource estimate and consumption details up to date (check the code of the handlers for more details).
+Module "cost_tracking" connects to Django signals to keep resource estimate and consumption details up to date (check the code of the handlers for more details).
-Model "ConsuptionDetails" stores current resource configuration and how many consumables were used by a resource.
-On each configuration update module updates resource consumption details and recalculates price estimate.
+Model "ConsumptionDetails" stores current resource configuration and how many consumables were used by a resource.
+On each configuration update module updates consumption details and recalculates price estimates for resource and all his ancestors.

 How consumed estimate calculation works